Violet

 Violet is a UML editor with these benefits:

-Those are fine programs for serious users of UML.
-However students and casual users may not like them because they are too slow, too expensive, or too hard to learn.
+Violet is intended for students, teachers, and authors who need to produce simple UML diagrams quickly.
+It is not intended as an industrial strength tool.
+Programs such as Rational Rose, StarUML, ArgoUML, and so on, are fine choices for serious users of UML.
+However students and casual users may not like them because they are too hard to learn or too expensive.
 Mike Godfrey coined the slogan: Roses are rational, violets are GNU.

 Here are some of the features that industrial-strength UML programs have and that Violet does not have